marioortizmanero/nullderef.com/content/blog/plugin-abi-stable/index.md

 <a name="_working_with_abi_stable"></a>
 ## Working with `abi_stable`

-I will personally use {% crate abi_stable %} because it seems like the easiest choice for now, and the one that meets my needs best.
+I will personally use {% crate "abi_stable" %} because it seems like the easiest choice for now, and the one that meets my needs best.
 Not only does it provide a standard library defined with the C ABI, but also lots of other macros and utilities specially useful for plugin systems.
 With it, I won't need a line of unsafe, and I'll avoid reinventing the wheel in many instances.

 _Once the plugin system is fully functional with ``abi_stable``_, I might consider using something more hand-crafted.
 This switch won't be too complicated, since our interface will already be `#[repr(C)]`, which is the most troublesome part.
-All we'd have to do is remove a few procedural macros, switch the `abi_stable` types, and load the plugins manually with something like {% crate libloading %}.
+All we'd have to do is remove a few procedural macros, switch the `abi_stable` types, and load the plugins manually with something like {% crate "libloading" %}.
 The only thing I want right now is a plugin system that works, and then we can maybe focus on trying to make it available in other languages, making it more performant, or whatever.

 So let's start comparing `abi_stable` with my experiments in the previous post using raw dynamic linking.
 I've created the `abi-stable-simple` directory [in the pdk-experiments repository](https://github.com/marioortizmanero/pdk-experiments).
 I'll be taking a look at the already implemented [examples](https://github.com/rodrimati1992/abi_stable_crates/tree/master/examples) for `abi_stable` in order to make the learning experience smoother.
 The base structure for a plugin system with `abi_stable` is the same as always: a crate for the plugin, another for the runtime, and `common`, with the shared interface.